cekirge1972/ProjectEnglish/README.md

 ## 📄 License

-This project is part of the Coalide learning system.
-No explicit license file is present in the repository.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ---